rhizoome/git-darcs/README.md

  18 files changed, 262 insertions(+), 67 deletions(-)
 ```

-From now on git-darcs will import every commit, but it will linearize the
+From now on git-darcs will import every commit, but with a linearized
-history, so the history might look different than in git, but no change will be
+history.
+That means the history might look different than in git, but no change will be
 forgotten.
 (See [Linearized History](#linearized-history))

 ```bash